rbtnn/vim-vimscript_tagfunc/README.md

 # vim-vimscript\_tagfunc

-This plugin provides to set `&tagfunc` for Vim script. the `&tagfunc` can jump to following:
+This plugin supports Vim and Neovim and provides to set `&tagfunc` for Vim script.
+The `&tagfunc` can jump to following:

 * script function
 * autoload function